blog2i2j/nvdavsamd.._..AkelPad/README.md

 Features:

-* Single window (SDI), multi-window (MDI) and pseudo multi-window modes (PMDI)
-* Large file capability - file size limited only by available memory RAM
+* Able to run completely portable - perfect tool for a flash drive
+* Able to search down (ahead) or up (back) in document
+* Auto indent mode
+* Correct pseudographics displaying
+* Document printing through Windows® standard dialogs
 * Drag-and-drop of selected text
-* Supports lines of any length
-* Supports columnar selection and editing functions (cut/copy, paste, drag-and-drop)
-* Full support of Unicode strings on Unicode systems (Windows)
-* Support of Unicode codepages (UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, UTF-32BE)
-* Support of any code page installed in the system
-* Support of DOS/Windows® Unix and Apple® Mac end-of-line/newline formats
-* Preview file before opening
-* Set font, text size and color for entire document (visual only)
-* Optionally set AkelPad to "Always on top" (stays in view even when it loses the focus to another program)
 * Edits and saves (with warning) "Read Only" files
-* Optionally set "Read only" mode in editor to prevent accidental document alteration
-* Multi-level undo and redo
-* Auto indent mode
-* Remove Duplicate Lines
-* Machine Reading Text to Audio
-* Correct pseudographics displaying
 * Enhanced search/replace of text strings, escape-sequences and also search/replace by hexadecimal code
+* Full support of Unicode strings on Unicode systems (Windows)
 * Insert or overwrite typing mode
-* Able to search down (ahead) or up (back) in document
+* Large file capability - file size limited only by available memory RAM
+* Machine Reading Text to Audio
+* Multi-level undo and redo
+* Multiple language support through supplied language modules
 * Optionally remembers caret (cursor) position and code page
+* Optionally set "Read only" mode in editor to prevent accidental document alteration
+* Optionally set AkelPad to "Always on top" (stays in view even when it loses the focus to another program)
+* Preview file before opening
 * Recent file history (configurable)
-* Document printing through Windows® standard dialogs
-* Multiple language support through supplied language modules
-* Able to run completely portable - perfect tool for a flash drive
+* Remove Duplicate Lines
+* Sort Lines by string/integer ascending/descending
+* Set font, text size and color for entire document (visual only)
+* Single window (SDI), multi-window (MDI) and pseudo multi-window modes (PMDI)
+* Support of any code page installed in the system
+* Support of DOS/Windows® Unix and Apple® Mac end-of-line/newline formats
+* Support of Unicode codepages (UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, UTF-32BE)
+* Supports columnar selection and editing functions (cut/copy, paste, drag-and-drop)
+* Supports lines of any length
 * Plugins support (syntax highlighting, code folding, auto-completion, scripts execution, keyboard macros and much, much more).

-It includes:

-* It is is already configured and bundled with plugins for optimal use !
+It already includes: (It is is already configured and bundled with plugins for optimal use !)

 * Redirect (ability to Redirect from Notepad.exe to AkelPad.exe)

 Plugins: